 When it comes to decorative items like vases, there is no need to invest much cash.
 As a matter of fact plain glass cylinder vessel work very well not only as vases, but they can double as candle holders as well.
 A real space saver!
 They make a perfect gift as well.

 Are you ready to get started?

-For this particular set, I bought a very inexpensive pair of glass cylinder vases.
-I believe they were less than a dollar at Wally mart.
-You could easily use some you already have on hand or inexpensive glass items from your favorite thrift shop.
-Just make sure they are smooth!
+For this particular set, inexpensive glass cylinder vases work well.
+You can easily find them for cheap at the Dollar Store or Walmart.
+You could Also use some you already have on hand or inexpensive glass items from your favorite thrift shop.
+Just make sure they are smooth and don’t have too much of a curvature to allow the metal flower decoys to adhere properly!
 As a matter of fact, all of the materials for this project are pretty easy to find at your local craft store.
-Don’t worry if you live out in the boonies, a day’s ride out on horseback, I will include links for you so you can easily order them online.
+Don’t worry if you live out in the boonies, a day’s ride out on horseback, links are included for you to easily order all you need online.